Tricks to Reverse a Linked List Recursively

 }

 Reversing a singly linked list is a basic algorithm problem.
-LeetCode's problem #206, "Reverse Linked List," addresses this issue:
+LeetCode problem 206, "Reverse Linked List", is about this:

-Let's try solving this problem using multiple methods.
+Let's try to solve this problem with different methods.

 Iterative Solution

-The standard approach to this problem is the iterative method.
-It involves manipulating several pointers to reverse the direction of each node in the list.
-There are no major difficulties, just details related to pointer operations.
+The usual way to solve this problem is with iteration.
+You use a few pointers to reverse the direction of every node in the linked list.
+There are no hard parts, just details in pointer operations.

-Here is the code directly.
-With the help of comments and the visualization panel, it should be easy to understand:
+Here is the code with comments.
+Combined with the visual panel, it should be easy to understand:

 class Solution {